 In 1998, I was 25 and pregnant with my oldest daughter and decided to enter treatment.
 I remained clean for 12 years and had a stable family, had my son, and ran a business from our home that we owned.
 The sudden death of my little brother and my son’s father also brought a relapse-which basically ripped apart everything that I had worked hard for, including my family.
 Eventually, we ended up losing our home and I was not able to care for my children.

 I also had given birth to my youngest son, who is now 6.
 They went to live with my sister while I was homeless, hopeless, desperate, and eventually near death.
 I eventually chose life, and I entered treatment again in 2014.
-When I finished treatment, I ended up at The Women’s Gospel Mission because I did not want to return to the streets, and had nowhere safe to go.
-I also opted into the Family Drug Court Program in an effort to rebuild my life and have my children returned home.
+When I finished treatment, I ended up at The Women’s Gospel Mission because I did not want to return to the streets and had nowhere safe to go.
+I also opted into the Family Drug Court Program in order rebuild my life, keep myself accountable, and have my children returned home.

-About a year later, I met Rachel who was my employment specialist and entered into the Training Program at HopeWorks as an Intern at Renew which gave me something to do everyday.
+About a year later, I met with an employment specialist with Housing Hope and entered into the Training Program at HopeWorks as a trainee at Renew Home and Decor which gave me something to do everyday.
 I would take the bus from Sultan to Everett and began to have more of a purpose.
 It helped me to rebuild my confidence and get used to being back in the workforce.
 When the time came for me to graduate that program after 3 or 4 months, they asked me if I would be interested in joining their team, of which I accepted.
-I was hired on as a sales associate, was the truck driver, and now almost 5 years later- I am the assistant manager.
+I was hired on as a sales associate, was the truck driver, and now 6 years later- I am the assistant manager.
 This has assisted in me being able to become self-sufficient.
 I get to give back, also, and help others who come through our program re-build their lives, and that’s the biggest reward, other than being able to provide for my family without assistance.